trueos/trueos-docs/trueos-handbook/using.rst

 Kodi
 ----

 `Kodi, formerly known as XBMC, <https://kodi.tv/>`_ is a GPL-licensed software media player and entertainment hub for digital media.
 It can play most audio and video formats, CDs and DVDs from a disk or image file, and even files inside ZIP and RAR archives.
 It can scan all of your media and automatically create a personalized library with album covers, descriptions, and fan art.

-To install Kodi, use AppCafe®.
-Click "App Search" and search for "kodi".
-Once installed, an entry for "Media Center" should be added to the "Multimedia" section of the application menu of your desktop.
+Kodi can be installed using :ref:`AppCafe®`.
+Once installed, an entry for "Kodi media center" will be added to "Browse Applications".
 You can also start Kodi by typing :command:`kodi` from a command prompt.

 If you have never used Kodi before, take some time to skim through the `Kodi Wiki Manual <http://kodi.wiki/>`_.
+The
-The `Turn PC-BSD into a home theater forum post <https://forums.pcbsd.org/thread-19799.html>`_ contains a quick how-to for configuring Kodi.
+`Turn PC-BSD into a home theater forum post <https://forums.pcbsd.org/thread-19799.html>`_ contains a quick how-to for configuring Kodi.

 .. index:: multimedia
 .. _PlexHome Theater: